 Session 4 Overview: The focus of Session 4 is to discuss participants' experiences with the behavioral challenge and body activism exercises, and to discuss how the ways in which we talk about our bodies may promote the appearance-ideal.
-This final session focuses on having participants come up with more positive alternative ways of talking about their bodies and encouraging participants to continue to challenge their body image issues in the future.

-I. REINFORCING VOLUNTARY COMMITMENT (2 MINS)
+I. REINFORCING VOLUNTARY COMMITMENT (1 MINS)

-Welcome back to our final session.
+Welcome back!
 Is everyone willing to participate verbally in today's session?